Narahari96/Bikestore-SQL-Project/README.md

 4. stocks: Tracks the inventory levels of products across different store locations.
 Columns: store_id, product_id, quantity

-Sales Schema
-The Sales schema manages the transactional and customer-related aspects of the business.
+-- Sales Schema manages the transactional and customer-related aspects of the business.
 It includes the following tables:

 1. customers: Stores information about the customers, including their contact details and demographic information.
 Columns: customer_id, first_name, last_name, phone, email, street, city, state, zip_code